 The “S” Massage

-Grasp with both hands in line that thumbs are looking at each other and twist in opposite directions forming letter as shape.
+Grasp with both hands in line that thumbs are looking at each other and twist in opposite directions forming letters as shapes.
 Use picture number 4 in the diagram by Lotte Tissenkopfa below for clarification.

 Stroking and smoothing

 This type of massage is good for starting and finishing a massage session as it helps to send blood and tissue fluids back to the heart.
 Notice how in the video below the massage therapist smooth down and strokes up, meaning that he presses much harder when he goes up.

 The technique for silicone suction cups is very simple.
 Apply a lot of massage oil suction a silicone cup and start moving it back and forth.
 Move in the same direction rather than go all around as it works better for fascia detaching and fat cells spreading.

 This can help with cellulite!
 Jessica Biel is ready to give her bikini body a refresh, but her dermatologist says that you shouldn't use an electric massager on your butt.
 Biel just revealed on Instagram that she's working with a brand called Stretch Marks for Skin to help with cellulite and body issues.
 She showed off the appliance in a photo while wearing a suit and tie and you can see some blue cords and the buzzer unit.
 According to her dermatologist, Dr. Shari Marchbein, an electric massager isn't the best choice to use on cellulite.
 It helps in bringing down the appearance of cellulite on your body.
 Here's what she says about Coolife Fascia.